hylo-so/model/README.md

 ### Running the Model
-first go to src folder, run
-`cd src`

-then to execute the model, run:
+Execute the model with the local `config.ini` configuration:
 `python3 src/main.py`

-This will launch the model with the default parameters.
-To customize these parameters, edit `config.ini` and update the following variables as needed:

-- `beta`: The beta parameter of the Monte Carlo simulation.
+### `config.ini` Reference

+- `beta`: Amount of volatility absorbed by xSOL (between 0.0 and 1.0).
+Hylo's production protocol uses `beta=1.0`.
-- `T`: The number of days for the Monte Carlo simulation.
+- `T`: Number of days (iterations) to run the simulation.
-- `N`: The number of different price paths generated.
+- `N`: Number of SOL price paths to generate.
-- `sModeLower`: The lower stability mode collateral ratio threshold to test.
+- `sModeLower`: Lower stability mode collateral ratio threshold to test.
-- `sModeUpper`: The highest stability mode collateral ratio threshold to test.
+- `sModeUpper`: Higher stability mode collateral ratio threshold to test.
 - `sModeStep`: The step size between tests of different stability modes.
 - `amount_SOL_initial`: The initial amount of SOL in the collateral pool.
 - `hyUSD_staked_per`: The percentage of hyUSD staked in the stability pool.
 - `num_runs_per_path`: The number of runs of the model on each path.
-- `[action_probabilities]` defines the probability of a mint or burn action occurring, depending on the Collateral Ratio.
+- `[action_probabilities]` Probability of a mint or burn action occurring, depending on the Collateral Ratio.
 For example, `CR3-5_hyUSD_mint` specifies the probability of hyUSD being minted when the Collateral Ratio is between 3 and 5.
-- `[mint_amount]` defines the normal distribution parameters for the amount of tokens minted or burned.
+- `[mint_amount]` Normal distribution for the amount of tokens to mint or burn.
 For instance, `CR3-5_hyUSD_mint_mean` and `CR3-5_hyUSD_mint_std` specify the mean and standard deviation, respectively, of the normal distribution for the amount of hyUSD minted when the Collateral Ratio is between 3 and 5.

 ### Running the Analysis

 After running the model, you can analyze the results using the provided analysis tools:

-1. **Navigate to the analysis folder**:
-`cd analysis`

-2. **Run the analysis script**:
-`python3 analysis.py`
+`python3 analysis/analysis.py`

-This will generate two CSV files in the `output` directory:
+The analysis script will generate two CSV files in the `output` directory:
 - `detailed_results.csv`: Contains detailed data for each simulation run
 - `summary_results.csv`: Contains aggregated statistics grouped by parameters